-Set the tone arms to the recommendations of the cartridge, such that the needle never leaves the record, but not heavy enough that it heats up significantly.
-Both produce poor tracking.
+- Set the tone arms to the specific recommendations of the cartridge used, such that the needle never leaves the record, but not heavy enough that it heats up significantly.
+Both produce poor tracking. - 2.
 Grounding is extremely important when using Scratch Live.
-Make sure you have good connections from the ground wires of your turntables to the grounding post of your DJ mixer.
+Make sure you have good connections from the ground wires of your turntables to the grounding posts of the TTM 57SL.
 All DJ mixers with turntable inputs have built in grounding points for this purpose.
 If you do not ground your turntables properly, the control signal will be noisy and the tracking of the record position will be erratic.

-CD Player setup
+CD Player Setup